mtnfog/philter/README.md

 docker logout
 ```

-Once the containers have started you can send a sample filter request:
+Once the containers have started you can send a filter request to Philter:

 ```
 curl -k https://localhost:8080/api/filter --data "George Washington was president and his ssn was 123-45-6789." -H "Content-type: text/plain"